-Pitch: Build on the skills and techniques you have learned in Launch.
-All your practical and theoretical research knowledge, understanding of advertising and communication skills will be brought to bear on developing a project that defines the Agency you launched in Autumn term.
+All your practical and theoretical research knowledge, understanding of advertising and communication skills will be brought to bear on developing a project that defines you as a creative practitioner.

 This year introduces you to the psychological and consumer behavioural aspects that underpin advertising communications, how they relate back to practice and give you the technological tools to future proof.
 Year two is an important step to enabling you to formulate ideas for your dissertation in the third year.
 Tutors will be on hand to help you develop the ideas that will eventually form your dissertation.

-New Media and Digital Cultures: The aim of this unit is to broaden the student’s perspective of how advertising fits into a larger mediated and digital framework by providing conceptual tools that will forge concrete connections with the other units taught in the BA (Hons.)
-Advertising in Year 2.
+The aim of this unit is to broaden your perspective of how advertising fits into a larger mediated and digital framework, by providing conceptual tools that will build concrete connections with the other units taught in Year 2.

 In year three you will develop your individual practice and consolidate learning outcomes in the culmination and creation of a portfolio of work and dissertation.

-Dissertation: This unit provides you with the opportunity to utilise the knowledge and analytical skills acquired in relation to the critical and contextual study of advertising.
+This unit provides you with the opportunity to utilise the knowledge and analytical skills acquired on the course in relation to the critical and contextual study of advertising.

-The Big Idea: You will work on a single major project developing a content-led creative/strategic solution for a specific client’s management issue.
-To do that you will engage in ‘practice-research’ – using practice to answer your (and your client’s) research question.
+Work on a major project developing several content-led creative/strategic solutions for various brands and products.
+To do that you will engage in ‘practice-research’ – using practice and strategic thinking to answer your (and your clients’) problems.